curieshicy/JRgui/README.md

 (2) If you do not wish to install any Python packages, you may choose to download a single standalone executable file (JRgui_windows.exe for Windows and JRgui_Linux for Linux operation system).
 After download the executable file, to start the program, either double click it or use a terminal.

-If you like the program please consider cite our paper "JRgui: A Python program of Joback and Reid Method", under review at ACS Omega.